etendosoftware/docs/compiled_docs.md

   * A factory (the OBProvider) is used to create an instance of the BPGroup class.
   * The OBDal service is the main entry point into the Data Access Layer, it offers save, remove and query functionality.
 The OBDal API is discussed in more detail below.

-The code snippet above also shows that you don't need to work with SQL or JDBC to work with the data from the database.
+The code snippet above also shows that you do not need to work with SQL or JDBC to work with the data from the database.
 As a developer, you work directly with objects and the available data is directly visible through the getters and setters.